orioninsight/de-project/README.md

 ## CI/CD

 This project uses Continuous Integration and Continuous Deployment (CI/CD) through GitHub Actions to automate the build, test, and deployment process.

+We employ infrastructure as code to enable agile deployment using terraform.

 ## Conclusion